-*Must-Have* Traits to Look For in a Realtoron March 2, 2017 10:42 pm under Real Estate Investors, Real Estate Investment Tips
+*Must-Have* Traits to Look For in a Realtoron March 2, 2017 10:42 pm under Real Estate Investment Tips, Real Estate Investors

 A talented, driven realtor is the centerpiece of a strong house-flipping team.
 We’ve written about hiring a diligent contractor, working with a trustworthy and knowledgeable partner, and using a speedy title company, but having a savvy realtor on your side is the easiest way to improve your bottom line.
 You want a driven, local expert with strong negotiation skills and a wide network.
 Like any other profession, you’ll find all types of personalities when you are searching for a realtor.
 Some are efficient dealmakers while others drag their feet, and some are born negotiators while others stick to the listing price.
 Here’s our take on the must-have traits real estate investors should look for when searching for a realtor: